Kanneliya – Dediyagala – Nakiyadeniya (KDN) Biosphere Reserve (කන්නෙලිය-දෙදියගල-නාකියාදෙණිය ජෛවගෝල රක්ෂිතය)

 Gal Karanda

-The Kanneliya Forest Reserve has been subjected to selective logging from 1940 to 1988, when it was suspended.
+The Kanneliya Forest Reserve has been subjected to selective logging from 1940 to 1988 when it was suspended.
 Land hunger resulting from increasing population is also another threat.
 Fortunately, the Forest Department, under the guidance of the Ministry of Environment and Natural Resources has developed a plan to manage and develop the forest, conducting awareness programs and creating awareness through their information centre.
 A circuit bungalow of the Forest Department is also available.
-Kanneliya although relatively less known than its bigger counterpart – Sinharaja is a biological treasure, that maybe home to plants that are yet to be identified.
+Kanneliya although relatively less known than its bigger counterpart – Sinharaja is a biological treasure, that may be home to plants that are yet to be identified.
 Consequently, visitors to this forest reserve should also bear in mind the responsibility to preserve its natural state while sightseeing.

 © www.amazinglanka.com